nrser/nrser-ruby/lib/nrser/types/README.md

 Structure & Design
 ------------------------------------------------------------------------

+At the bottom of everything, there are *type classes*... which are Ruby classes that descend from {NRSER::Types::Type}.
+We call instances of these classes *types*.

+Types essentially do one thing: they have a {NRSER::Types::Type#test?} method that accepts a single arguments and returns a boolean.
+If the type returns `true` when `#test?` is called with an object, then that object is a member of that type.
+That's it.

+Some of those classes, like the universal type {NRSER::Types::Top}, of which every object is a member ({NRSER::Types::Top#test?} always returns `true`) are essentially singletons, but most type classes parameterize over values that instances

 API is basically a collection of module class methods attached to {NRSER::Types}, like {NRSER::Types.str} or {NRSER::Types.non_neg_int}.

 ### Type Maker Method Names